ElmyvanTok/ci-cd-workshop/Readme.md

 ### Heroku
-In the next step we take our app that is build by the pipeline and deploy it somewhere so we can release functionality to our users by only commiting to a git repository.
+In the next step we take our app that is build by the pipeline and deploy it somewhere so we can release functionality to our users by only committing to a git repository.

 Sign up to [Heroku](https://signup.heroku.com/login).
 Create your account.
 ![heroku welcome](images/heroku-welcome-screen.png)